-Protests over fatal Sacramento police shooting of unarmed man
+Protesters block NBA arena over fatal Sacramento police shooting

-(CNN)Protesters marched into City Hall in Sacramento, California, and onto an interstate highway Thursday as the mayor called for calm after police killed an unarmed black man they believed had a gun.
+(CNN)Protests erupted in Sacramento four days after Stephon Clark, an unarmed black man, was shot by police in his grandmother's backyard.
+Demonstrators blocked the entrance to an arena where an NBA game was scheduled Thursday, chanting "Black Lives Matter" and the name of the 22-year-old who was killed.

-Sacramento police said the two officers fired at Stephon Clark, killing the 22-year-old, who was in his grandmother's backyard after a chase.
-Investigators said they did not find a weapon, only a cellphone.
+Police said the officers who fired at Clark believed he had a gun.
+Investigators said they did not find a weapon, only a cell phone.

+The shooting sparked an outcry in the city, bringing protesters to the Golden 1 Center, where the Sacramento Kings and the Atlanta Hawks were playing in a nearly empty arena.

+Most ticketholders weren't able to get inside, and the Sacramento Police said via Twitter that "no one else will be admitted to the #SacKings game."

+Earlier in the day, protesters had also marched into Sacramento's City Hall and onto an interstate highway as the mayor called for calm.

-Protesters called for the arrest of the two officers and demanded to see police Chief Daniel Hahn as they marched into City Hall.
+They called for the arrest of the two officers and demanded to see police Chief Daniel Hahn as they marched into City Hall.
 The protest, which was organized by Black Lives Matter Sacramento, briefly spilled onto Interstate 5 after the group left City Hall.

 "A phone is not a gun," protesters chanted.